avatara9/block_roblox/README.md

 Public  True
 ```

-The script logs warnings when profiles are disabled.
-It does not silently
+The script warns when a profile is disabled.
+It does not automatically enable
-enable profiles because firewall-profile management may be controlled by domain
-policy or an endpoint-security platform.

-### Verify Edge policy
+the profile because another Windows policy may control it.

+## Check Edge

 Open: